 During and following the first and second quarters of 2020, there has been a widespread worldwide impact from the COVID-19 pandemic.
 The Company is considered an essential business due to the importance of early melanoma detection, which has allowed the Company's CLIA laboratory to remain fully operational.
 The Company has implemented additional safety measures and social distancing with its CLIA laboratory operations and has transitioned administrative functions to working remotely.
 Beginning in March 2020 and continuing through the second quarter of 2020, the ongoing COVID-19 pandemic has reduced patient access to clinician offices for in-person testing, which has resulted in a reduced volume of billable samples received during the second quarter of 2020.
 The Company expects the impact to billable sample volume to continue until patient access to in-person testing fully resumes or telemedicine options are more widely adopted.
 Additionally, the ongoing COVID-19 pandemic has negatively affected and will continue to negatively affect the Company's pharmaceutical customers' clinical trials.
-The extent of such effect on the Company's pharmaceutical customers' clinical trials.
+The extent of such effect on the Company's future revenue is uncertain and will depend on the duration and extent of the effects of the ongoing COVID-19 pandemic on the Company's pharmaceutical customers' clinical trials.